-Summer may be in full swing now, but soon many parents will be experiencing the bittersweet prospect of sending a child off to college for the first time.
+Summer may be in full swing now.
+However, soon many parents will be experiencing the bittersweet prospect of sending a child off to college for the first time.
 This will leave an empty bedroom in their wake.

 Start by doing some serious sorting.
-Include your child in this process to avoid trashing or donating anything that they consider too special to part with — so, do this step before they depart for college.
-Things to go through include clothing, books, souvenirs, pictures, artwork, school papers, DVDs, CDs, trophies, awards, and anything else that has accumulated throughout the years.
+Include your child in this process to avoid trashing or donating anything that they consider too special to part with—so, do this step before they depart for college.
+Things to go through include clothing, books, souvenirs, pictures, artwork, school papers, technology, trophies, awards, and anything else that has accumulated throughout the years.
 Once these items have been weeded through, box or bag all the articles to be donated, then immediately take them to the donation center of choice.
 Weeding out items is the first step to a clutter-free space.

-Now that the room has been purged and cleaned, begin the storing and organizing process.
+Now that the bedroom has been purged and cleaned, begin the storing and organizing process.
 Here are some ideas for how to deal with the items you have left.

 Take this opportunity to freshen up the bed with a new set of bedding and pillows.
 Replace the mattress if needed.
 Additionally, it is worth mentioning that Murphy beds come as freestanding units or in chests.
 While more expensive, these choices allow the room to function as a dual-purpose space.